1obanov/Calculate-App/README.md

-# MDB project
+# Calculate App
-> This is test project.
+> The project is based on showing the table after putting some value from the form.

 ## Installation
 ```